Canon S120 vs Kodak AZ901

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot S120 and Kodak PixPro AZ901 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the S120 and AZ901 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Kodak AZ901 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon S120 or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.